christiancannata/agrispesa/wp-content/plugins/custom-taxonomy-order-ne/readme.txt

 == Screenshots ==

 1. Screenshot of the menu page for Custom Taxonomy Order.
-The WordPress menu completely left lists the different taxonomies.
+The WordPress menu completely left lists the "Term Order" main page.
 The left metabox lists the toplevel terms.
 Right (or below) are the sub-terms.

 == Changelog ==

+= 4.0.2 =
+* 2024-11-27
+* Use transient for caching settings to have less database queries.

+= 4.0.1 =
+* 2024-10-02
+* Add option to show slugs of terms.
+* Add data-term-order parameter to admin list of terms.
+* Loading plugin translations should be delayed until init action (in this case admin_init).
+* Use __DIR__ instead of dirname(__FILE__).
+* Check for direct access of files.

 = 4.0.0 =
 * 2023-11-14